Gambling disorder

 The NHS Gambling Services can be accessed by anyone experiencing harm from gambling through self-referral, or referral by a health and care professional.
 This can be done through the services’ website links included below.

-Northern Gambling Clinic – The Northern Gambling Clinic is an NHS service that covers the North of England and offers specialist support to people with a gambling disorder.
+Northern Gambling Service – The Northern Gambling Service is an NHS service that offers specialist support to people with a gambling disorder, covering the North West, North East, and Yorkshire & Humber regions.

-West Midlands Gambling Harms Clinic - The West Midlands Gambling Harms Clinic provides specialist addiction therapy, treatment and recovery to people affected by gambling addiction and gambling problems across Stoke, Staffordshire, Telford and Wrekin.
+West Midlands Gambling Harms Service – The West Midlands Gambling Harms Service provides specialist addiction therapy, treatment and recovery to people affected by gambling addiction and gambling problems across the West Midlands region.

 Domestic violence resources